Skip to main content

 1. Identifying your critical systems

-2. Documenting your critical systems in your scoping workbook
+2. Documenting critical systems in your scoping workbook

 3. Prioritising your critical systems